scottshambaugh/driveboardapp/README.md

 * Your current X-Y coordinates are shown on screen
 * “Set Offset” now sets the offset to the current head position
 * The head position is now set in relative dx, dy coordinates
+* Fills of the same color are now nested to create holes in fill areas
 * Many small bugfixes
 * Tested on Windows and Linux